 respond to developing unsafe situations to assist the on-board decision-making process.

-Training and certification for VTS personnel is recognized internationally through the following framework:
+Recruitment, training, and certification of VTS personnel are essential for delivering effective VTS operations aligned with international standards.
+Relevant international guidance includes:

-IMO Resolution A.1158(32) on Guidelines for Vessel Traffic Services [1].
-The Resolution states, inter-alia, that:
+IMO Resolution A.1158(32) – Guidelines for Vessel Traffic Services

-The competent authority for VTS should ensure that VTS training is approved and VTS personnel are certified.

-The VTS provider should ensure that a VTS is adequately staffed and that VTS personnel are appropriately trained and qualified.

-IALA Standard S1050 Training and Certification [2] specifies the practices associated with the training and assessment of VTS personnel.
-The Standard references normative provisions which are contained in IALA recommendations, covering the following scope:

-Training and assessment
+IALA Standard S1050 – Training and Certification

-Accreditation, competency, certification and revalidation
+IALA recommendations, guidelines, and model courses

+This document assists competent authorities and VTS providers in establishing and maintaining consistent processes for the qualification and ongoing competence of VTS personnel.

 DOCUMENT PURPOSE

-The purpose of this document is to provide guidance on implementing practices associated with the recruitment training and assessment of VTS personnel to ensure that it is developed and harmonized in accordance with the IMO Guidelines for Vessel Traffic Services and the IALA standards, recommendations, guidelines and model courses.
+The purpose of this document is to provide guidance for VTS providers and competent authorities on implementing practices associated with the recruitment, training and certification of VTS personnel in a manner consistent with the IMO Guidelines for Vessel Traffic Services and the IALA standards, recommendations, guidelines and model courses.

-This Guideline is associated with IALA Recommendation R0103 (V-103) on Training and Certification of VTS Personnel [3].
-Recommendation R0103 is a normative provision of IALA Standard 1050 Training and Certification.
-To demonstrate compliance with this Recommendation the provisions of this Guideline should be implemented.
+This Guideline is associated with IALA Recommendation R0103 (V-103) on Training and Certification of VTS Personnel, a normative provision of IALA Standard 1050 Training and Certification.
+To demonstrate compliance with the recommendation, the practices described in the Guideline should be taken into account.

-Authorities are encouraged to take account of this guidance as a basis for mandatory training in a manner consistent with their domestic legal framework.
-This may include establishing appropriate qualifications and training requirements to ensure that VTS personnel are certified.

 INTERNATIONAL FRAMEWORK FOR VTS TRAINING

 IMO Resolution A.1158(32) on Guidelines for Vessel Traffic Services states that:

-A major factor in the operation of a VTS is the competence of its personnel.
+5.2.3 The competent authority for VTS should ensure that VTS training is approved and VTS personnel are certified.

+5.3.4 The VTS provider should ensure that a VTS is adequately staffed and that VTS personnel are appropriately trained and qualified.

-VTS personnel should only be considered competent when appropriately trained and qualified for their VTS duties.
+8.2 VTS personnel should only be considered competent when appropriately trained and qualified for their VTS duties.
 This includes:

 satisfactorily completing generic VTS training approved by a competent authority;